 These workshops are taken by industry professionals on a regular basis to work with our students.

-Some of the workshops are taken by former students who are now teaching in dance colleges, working on the West End and touring companies.
+Some workshops are taken by former students who are now teaching in dance colleges, working on the West End and with touring companies.

-Ballet is the foundation of all dance and at ATD we pride ourselves on delivering Ballet classes to the highest standard.
+The foundation of all dance at ATD we pride ourselves on delivering Ballet classes to the highest standard.